zoercai/zoercai.github.io/_posts/2016-07-05-nz-travel-insurance-comparison.md

 Here are a few themes I found:

-* Most travel insurance policies seem to have very similar sections, such as cancellation fee, accidental death, delay, etc. However, simply comparing the benefit limits would not give you an accurate idea of which policy is better, as each policy has different exclusions under each section, which means even if policy A offers a higher limit in a particular section than policy B, policy B might still be better for that section if policy A excludes everything that you need covered in that section.
+* Most travel insurance policies seem to have very similar sections, such as cancellation fee, accidental death, delay, etc. However, simply comparing the benefit limits would not necessarily give you an accurate idea of which policy is better, as each policy has different exclusions under each section, which means even if policy A offers a higher limit in a particular section than policy B, policy B might still be better for that section if policy A excludes everything that you need covered in that section.
 * Some policies don't cover certain countries or regions even though the insurance offered is supposed to have "worldwide" coverage.
 They don't list the countries that aren't covered either.
 They just state in the policy wording that the policy excludes countries rated "extreme risk" or "high risk" or not recommended by the [safetravel](https://safetravel.govt.nz) website, which probably excludes more countries than you would think, and it's up to you to check if where you're heading to is covered.
 * Some policies don't cover activities that most people consider normal to do on a holiday, like scuba diving or skiing.
 Even when the activities are covered, some policies have specific exceptions, such as you're only covered for scuba diving if you already hold a PADI certificate, which means if you're going to take a PADI course to get the certificate, or if you're diving under the supervision of a licensed instructor, you're not covered.
 For skiing and other snow sports, a lot of insurers will ask you to pay extra for added snow sports coverage.
 * Some policies don't give the option to lower the excess to $0 by paying more premium, which means for every incident that you try to make a claim for, you'll first need to pay at least $100 (sometimes more).
-This basically renders claiming for stolen money or valuables worth less than $200 — given the slow and troublesome claiming process — unworthy or pointless for most.
+This basically renders claiming for stolen money or valuables worth less than $200 — given the slow and troublesome claiming process — unworthy and pointless for most.
 * Some policies force you to use a public hospital.
 Yep, even if you're in a developing country with public hospitals that do not meet the western medical standards.
 * Some policies don't allow you to pay an extra premium to cover pre-existing medical conditions.
 Before you skip to the next bullet point thinking that you don't have any pre-existing medical conditions, be aware that "pre-existing medical conditions" is defined differently by almost every insurer, and a lot of them define it as anything that you've seen a doctor for.
 Some even count medical conditions that you've had checks for, even when the results turned out to be negative.
 * Adding pre-existing medical conditions that aren't specifically excluded actually isn't as difficult and invasive as one would imagine with some insurers.
 The additional premium is determined automatically online, and I have seen policies that ask for the same additional premium no matter how many conditions you add.